knowink-dev/epulse-dev-challenge/README.md

 We, at KnowInk, provide a solution for election officials to efficiently handle voter check-ins.
 When a voter arrives at a polling place, they are verified before giving a ballot.
-Oftentimes, this involves election workers finding the voter's name on a spreadsheet and determining if there are any changes needed to the voter's name, address etc.  In some cases, the voter's information is not available for validation to the poll worker.
+Oftentimes, this involves poll workers finding the voter's name on a spreadsheet and determining if there are any changes needed to the voter's name, address etc.  In some cases, the voter's information is not available for validation to the poll worker.
 In these situations, the voter's